-There are no degree programs offered specifically in autism therapy.
-However, there are several certificate programs for those who are interested in helping people who have autism.
-In addition, there are master's and doctoral programs in applied behavior analysis, which is the study of how changing the environment may help those with autism or other developmental disorders.
-In addition to learning about autism spectrum and therapy, students of such programs should be prepared to complete research, thesis or dissertation projects and an internship.
+In addition to learning about the autism spectrum and therapy, students of programs focused on helping those with autism should be prepared to complete research, thesis or dissertation projects and an internship.
 Career outcomes include speech pathologists, applied behavior analysts, physical therapists, teachers and psychologists; some of these positions have additional educational and licensure requirements.

 Certificate in Autism Spectrum Disorders